Return of the Jedi: Filming

 Filming began on January 11, 1982, and lasted through May 20, 1982, a schedule six weeks shorter than Empire.
-Kazanjian's schedule pushed shooting as early as possible in order to give Industrial Light & Magic (ILM) as much time as possible to work on effects, and left some crew members dubious of their ability to be fully prepared for the shoot.
+Kazanjian's schedule pushed shooting as early as possible to give Industrial Light & Magic (ILM) as much time as possible to work on effects, which left some crew members doubtful of their ability to be fully prepared.
 Working on a budget of $32.5 million, Lucas was determined to avoid going over budget as had happened with Empire.
-Kazanjian estimated that using ILM (owned wholly by Lucasfilm) for special effects saved the production approximately $18 million.
+Kazanjian estimated that using ILM (which was owned by Lucasfilm) for special effects saved the production approximately $18 million.
 However, the fact that Lucasfilm was a non-union company made acquiring shooting locations more difficult and more expensive, even though Star Wars and Empire had been big hits.
-The project was given the working title Blue Harvest with a tagline of "Horror Beyond Imagination."
-This disguised what the production crew was really filming from fans and the press, and also prevented price gouging by service providers.
+The production of Jedi was given the ruse title Blue Harvest with a tagline of "Horror Beyond Imagination."
+This disguised the production from fans and the press, and prevented price gouging by service providers.

-The first stage of production started with 78 days at Elstree Studios in England, where the film occupied all nine stages.
-The shoot commenced with a scene later deleted from the finished film where the heroes get caught in a sandstorm as they leave Tatooine.
-(This was the only major sequence cut from the film during editing.)
+The first stage of production spanned 78 days at Elstree Studios in England, where the film occupied all nine sound stages.
+The shoot commenced with a scene that was later cut from the film, in which the heroes get caught in a sandstorm as they leave Tatooine.
+(Note: The sandstorm scene was the only major sequence cut from the film during editing.)
 For the rancor, Lucas wanted to use a stunt performer in a suit in the style of the Toho Godzilla films.
 The production team made several attempts, but were unable to create an adequate result.
-Lucas eventually relented and decided to film the rancor as a high-speed puppet.
+Lucas eventually relented and made the rancor a puppet filmed at high speeds.

 In April, the crew moved to Arizona's Yuma Desert for two weeks of Tatooine exteriors.
-Production then moved to the redwood forests of northern California.
-Forested private land near Smith River and at the Chetham Grove section of Grizzly Creek Redwoods State Park were used for the forests of Endor.
-The crew spent two weeks shooting the Endor forest exteriors, and then concluded at ILM in San Rafael, California, for about ten days of bluescreen shots.
-One of two "skeletal" post-production units shooting background matte plates spent a day in Death Valley.
-The other was a special Steadicam unit shooting forest backgrounds from June 15 to June 17, 1982, for the speeder chase near the middle of the film.
-Steadicam inventor Garrett Brown personally filmed these shots at less than one frame per second.
-By walking at about 5 mi/h and projecting the footage at 24 frame/s, the motion seen in the film appeared as if it were moving at around 120 mi/h.
+Production then moved to northern California, where the crew shot Endor forest scenes in Grizzly Creek Redwoods State Park on private land near Smith River.
+Principal photography concluded with about ten days of bluescreen shots at ILM in San Rafael, California.
+One small post-production unit shot background matte plates for a day in Death Valley, and a Steadicam unit shot forest backgrounds for the speeder chase on Endor.
+Garrett Brown, the inventor of the Steadicam, personally filmed the forest shots at less than one frame per second.
+By walking at about 5 mi/h and projecting the footage at 24 frames per second, the motion seen in the film appeared as if it were moving at around 120 mi/h.
+For long-distance shots of the chase, puppets replaced the actors.
 Vader's funeral was filmed at Skywalker Ranch.

-Marquand and Anthony Daniels clashed somewhat, leading to the latter recording his ADR (dialogue overdubs) with Lucas instead.
-Carrie Fisher disliked working with Marquand, too; he often yelled at her, which caused her to burst into tears on one occasion, which ruined her makeup and required an hour-long redo.
+Marquand and Anthony Daniels clashed on set, which led Daniels to record his dialogue with Lucas instead.
+Fisher also disliked working with Marquand.
+He often yelled at her, which caused her to burst into tears on one occasion.
+The tears ruined her makeup so thoroughly that it took an hour to reapply it.